gcallah/JohnGray/papers/callahan.md

 ### Seven Types of Atheism

-In his book *Seven Types of Atheism*, Gray makes the important point that atheism is not a single doctrine, but encompasses a wide variety -- at least seven -- of world views.
+In his book *Seven Types of Atheism*, Gray makes the important point that atheism is not a single doctrine, but encompasses a wide variety (at the very least, seven) of world views.

 In his first chapter, Gray addresses is the "New Atheists."
-He is at his best here, and few believers could write as sscathing a takedown of this movement.
+He is at his best here, and few believers could write as scathing a takedown of this movement.
 As he puts it:

 "The new atheists have directed their campaign against a narrow segment of religion while failing to understand even that small part.
 Seeing religion as a system of beliefs, they have attacked it as if it was no more than an obsolete